The Intermediate Plateau

 The CEFR is a very useful tool when dealing with students’ progress

 The CEFR gives students clear confirmation of their improvement.
 However, it can become demotivating if students focus only on progressing to the next level.
 In fact, TEFL teachers usually find there is a specific level where students tend to get stuck, so to speak, and lose motivation and hope.

 This is B1, or the Intermediate level.

 At this stage of learning, students tend to stagnate.
+This is known as the Intermediate plateau.
 Up until this point, language learning is relatively easy because there is so much the learner doesn’t know.
 Learning very basic vocabulary and language structures will allow learners to communicate in a very basic way and accomplishing this communication, even if it is very limited, is a great motivator.

 However, once a basic level of the language has been achieved, learners reach a plateau.
 Learning new words is no longer as easy because the words learnt now are not as high frequency as the more basic words.
 Grammar becomes more of a focus now as it is used to convey nuances in meaning which the more basic language couldn’t.

 Learners tend to go through the beginning stages of learning a language quite quickly, but at this B1 stage it can take longer to progress to B2.
 This can be extremely demotivating for learners, who may feel they will never get past this level.
 To be fair, not everyone needs to.
 Sometimes basic communication is all a learner needs.